Luke Maile Player Props: Reds vs. Nationals

 Luke Maile At The Plate

-- He has homered in 8.7% of his games this season, and 3.2% of his trips to the dish.
+- He has hit a home run in 8.5% of his games this season, and 3.1% of his plate appearances.

-- Maile has had at least one RBI in 17.4% of his games this year (eight of 46), with two or more RBI six times (13.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- Maile has driven home a run in eight games this season (17.0%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.